 In the medical world, alienism—the specialty that studies and treats the corybantic and otherwise ding-a-ling, and is better known as head-shrinkery—has something of a dark reputation, and deservedly so.

 It wasn’t so long ago that our nation’s mental asylums served as de facto prisons for anyone who, for whatever reason, just didn’t fit in.
 And shrinks themselves were all too willing to lend the credibility of medical science—but none of its rigor—to popular prejudices about the differently-coherent.
 Unorthodox women could be incarcerated for ‘hysteria,’ while men could be sentenced to separation from their families for life on the pretext of so-called ‘shell shock.’

 “These days our approach to wacko patients is every bit as ‘scientific’ as, say, climatology.
-Insanity itself can be measured and treated quantitatively, using ksm as the base unit,” says Lewandowsky, “which stands for kangaroos short of a mob.
+Insanity itself can be measured and treated quantitatively, using ksm as the base unit,” explains Lewandowsky, “which stands for kangaroos short of a mob.

-“The Système International d’Unités even keeps a standard kangaroo in a humidity-proof glass vault in Paris.
+“The Système International d’Unités actually keeps a standard kangaroo in a humidity-proof glass vault in Paris.
 So no matter what country you live in, you can be confident that nuttiness—or distance from your rocker—is calibrated against a shared reference point.”

 5 There’s nothing to be ashamed of.

 Unlike most diseases, going hatstand is not your fault.

 We all know that HIV is due to carelessly catching the AIDS virus; homosexuality, which is not a disease at all, is caused by liking people of the same gender; and the main risk factors for diabetis [singular: diabetus] are gluttony and sloth.
 By contrast, the human soul—uniquely among the body’s organs—tends to capsize unexpectedly, without rhyme or reason (no pun intended).